 Safari Storme (2012–2020) – The Tata Safari Storme was launched in October 2012.
 The main changes included new front and rear lights, new grille and redesigned bumpers, the rear spare wheel has been moved under the floor and the tailgate was new.
 The body shell was completely new; overall design silhouette remained unchanged though.

 3. TATA INDICA –

 It was the first passenger hatchback from Tata Motors and is also considered to be India’s first indigenously developed passenger car!
 Launched in Feb 1999; it was said to be the most modern car ever to be designed by an Indian company.
 It had 1.4-L petrol & diesel inline-four engine designated internally as 475DL.

-- Indica Vista D90 – The Vista D90 was the most powerful Vista and was powered by Fiat sourced 1.3-litre multi-jet engine that gave out maximum power of 90 PS.
+Indica Vista D90 – The Vista D90 was the most powerful Vista and was powered by a Fiat-sourced 1.3-litre multi-jet engine that gave out a maximum power of 90 PS.